If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Chapter 5

 • In the Japanese version, you can get the Keel Mango from the trees at Keelhaul Key at any time.
 In the international versions, you must complete the chapter first.
-This was most likely changed to ensure that Flavio ends up getting the Coconut rather than the Keel Mango as both items are tropical food and giving Flavio any food item that's not a Coconut will result in him asking for something more tropical.
+This was most likely changed to ensure that the player gives Flavio a Coconut rather than a Keel Mango, as both items are tropical food and giving Flavio any food item that's not a Coconut will result in him asking for something more tropical.
+The Nintendo Switch remake allows you to get the Keel Mango at any time just like in the original Japanese version.

 • One Flower Fuzzy on the screen with the blue pipe in Keelhaul Key was removed in the international versions.